bianyuanop/ePay/README.md

 After this, you need to change the principal of MANAGER under `scripts/info.ts` to the principal you just get.

-Also, one DIP20 token is needed for testing the functionalities of the system.
+Also, a DIP20 token canister is needed for testing the functionalities of the system.
 You can simply type

 ```shell
 ./token_deployment/dip20/deploy.sh